How to Hack a Mobile App: It’s Easier than You Think!

 Mobile app hacking is becoming easier and faster than ever before.
 Let’s explore why:

-- It’s fast: Recent research found that in 84 percent of cases, the initial compromise took “just minutes” to complete.
+- It’s fast: Industry research found that in 84 percent of cases, the initial compromise took “just minutes” to complete.

 - It’s relatively easy: There are automated tools readily available in the market to support hacking, and many of them are available for free!